harplife/zettelkasten/math/precalculus/Chapter 5/6_Modeling_Harmonic_motion.md

 <center>. . .</center>

-Every harmonic system has :
+Every harmonic system has a rest position, which is called <mark class="hltr-trippy">Equilibrium</mark>, and the motion occurs around that position.
-- A rest position (**equilibrium**)
-- Motion occurs around that position

 Example :
 - Mass on a spring --> equilibrium at spring's natural length